Mali names interim PM after wave of arrests

 That will be light years removed from his experience with NASA, where he was "interplanetary navigator" on projects such as an unmanned mission to Venus, and with Microsoft, where his role was to coach top managers on African-related issues.

-(Reporting by Adama Diarra and David Lewis; Writing by Mark John; Editing by Pascal Fletcher)
+(Reporting by Adama Diarra and David Lewis; Writing by Mark John; Editing by Kevin Liffey)